 Here are the main issues in the abortion debate:

 The two sides in the issue focus on very different things - as is reflected in the names they use - and this is a big part of the reason it is difficult to have productive conversations between the two views.
-One side insists in talking about the rights of the space agency to stop providing oxygen to the astronauts, while the other side insists in talking about the value of the astronauts.
+To use an illustration, one side insists in talking about the rights of the space agency to stop providing oxygen to the astronauts (pro-choice), while the other side insists in talking about the value of the astronauts (pro-life).

 Let's start by taking a look at some contrasts between the two sides of the issue.

 Pro-Life advocates focus on the value of the developing human being inside the mother’s womb.
 They believe that human life should be protected from unjust harm or killing for the full continuum of human development – from conception to natural death.

 Pro-Choice advocates focus on what they believe is the mother’s right to choose to do whatever she likes including killing the developing human being in the mother’s womb.
 (They ignore the other relevant choices that the woman could have responsibly made in order to getting pregnant or avoid unwanted pregnancies.)

 Pro-Life advocates are often willing to use their time and resources to help pregnant mother’s carry their babies to term and to care for the babies born to mothers who don’t want them or to find adoptive parents for those babies.

 Pro-Choice advocates pay money to physicians and other medical staff who make lots of money profiting off of the killing of developing human beings.